kubos/kubos/docs/kubos-linux-overview.md

 Mostly we should be able to create and distribute one main kernel that all the boards can use.

-Using BuildRoot allows us to include tools like BusyBox and uClibc with the kernel and rootfs at build time.
+Using BuildRoot allows us to include tools like BusyBox and glibc with the kernel and rootfs at build time.

-Final distribution: zImage

 ####zImage

-The zImage file is loaded into SDRAM by U-Boot and contains a compressed version of the Linux kernel.
+The zImage file is unpacked from the kernel file (which contains headers for checksum validation) and then loaded into SDRAM by U-Boot and contains a compressed version of the Linux kernel.
 The first few hundred bytes of the file are not compressed and are responsible for uncompressing the rest of the kernel and then kicking off the main kernel execution.

 ####Linux